sneakysneak/docs/pages/templates/03-field-mapping.md

 | Lookup | Cycler will connect to the Destination app to retrieve a list of possible mapping values.
 For example, a mailing lists in an email marketing platform. |
 | Select a Value | There may be a pre-configured list of values from which you can choose a mapping. |

+## Launch Visible

+Setting the field to be **Launch Visible** means that this mapping will be finalised by the user when the Template in installed into an Account.
+For the purposes of testing a value may be provided but this value will NOT be copied over on Template installation.

 ## System mergefields